-The primary focus of the Retention Program at Paine College is to increase the persistence, degree attainment, and graduation rate of students admitted to the College either as first-time freshmen or transfer students.
-Program personnel work collaboratively with the entire campus community to ensure that this objective is met.
+Project Breakthrough, is the primary retention program at Paine College.
+The purpose of the program is to increase the persistence, degree attainment, and graduation rate of students admitted to the College either as first-time freshmen or transfer students.
+Students who experience academic challenges will also be entered into the program, so that an individualized success program can be developed.
+Program personnel work collaboratively with the entire campus community to ensure that objectives are met.